Hugh1996/caesars-challenge-pp2/README.md

 - ### Main Page

   - Centered in the main page is a container where the user will interact with the site.
-Centered, its the title of the page, which tells the user the name and purpose of the site in one sentence.
+Centered, is the title of the page, which informs the user the name and purpose of the site.

-  - There is also two buttons for user interaction, one where they may start the quiz and a second, where they can view any previous saved high scores.
+  - There is also two buttons for user interaction, one where they may start the quiz and a second, where they can view any previously saved high scores.

 ![Main Page](./assets/images2/main.jpg)

 - ### Quiz Page

+  -

 ![Quiz Page](./assets/images2/quiz.jpg)